An ultimate climbing holiday in Nepal combining the two most popular trekking peaks; Mera and Island Peak with Amphu Laptcha Pass in a single trip.

 Why climb Mera and Island peak with us?

 At Highland Expeditions we always believe in ‘Safety first and Service paramount’.
-The success of any climb depends largely on a carefully planned itinerary and best logistics and these are what we offer.
+The success of any climb depends largely on a carefully planned itinerary and the best logistics and these are what we offer.
 We are committed to maintaining the climb safe and successful with the quality of service.

 Our emphasis is always on maintaining the small group so that it will be easy to coordinate and cooperate with each other.
 You will be guided by highly professional guides who have experience in successfully climbing several national and international peaks.
 At Highland Expeditions, we provide a 1:3 guide to client ratio on summit days.